This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Don’t just stick to the main Stuart Highway between Uluru and Alice Springs, our road trip along the Red Centre Way taking in the West MacDonnell Ranges was an adventure to remember with an infinite number of surprises waiting for you to explore.

-6. Kings Canyon Rim Walk
+6. Walk The Kings Canyon Rim Walk

 The walk has stunning views over the ‘Lost City’, a mini-Purnululu of striped stone domes.
 A close third behind Uluru and Kata Tjuta for things to do in the Red Centre!

 My favourite place to finish the day in Darwin is at the Ski Club with dinner and drinks.
 Super casual and perfect for families, and, you get a front row seat for the famous Darwin sunset.

-8. Sunrise at Uluru
+8. See The Sunrise at Uluru

 Either head to the main sunrise lookout at Talinguru Nyakunytjaku and see the sun shining on the rock (with bus loads of others) or, to escape the crowd and for a great sunrise silhouette head back to the sunset lookout spot and you’ll get the rock blocking the sun as she rises.

 This beautiful, permanent waterhole lies at the headwaters of the Finke River and the traditional owners believe Glen Helen Gorge is the home of an ancient and powerful Rainbow Serpent.

-10. Yellow Water Billabong Cruise, Kakadu
+10. Take A Yellow Water Billabong Cruise, Kakadu

-Flocks of egrets soar, sea eagles perch above looking for their morning feed, and you get up close with the ancient example of perfect evolution – the crocodile!
+Flocks of egrets soar, sea eagles perch above looking for their morning feed, and you get up close with the ancient example of perfect evolution – the saltwater crocodile!

 11. Sunset at Kata Tjuta

 Kata Tjuta is only 50 kilometres up the road from Uluru, and whilst my sunset family photo doesn’t do the scale of this place justice, once again the changing of the colours in the rocks as the sun goes down is truly remarkable.

-12. Buley Rockholes, Litchfield National Park
+12. Swim in Buley Rockholes, Litchfield National Park

 They are my favourite part of Litchfield and the perfect place to swim with our kids.
 Get there early to beat the tour buses!

-13. Walk the base of Uluru
+13. Walk the Base of Uluru

 A must do at Uluru, this 10-kilometre loop walk around the whole base of the rock took us 3.45 hours, and that’s with a three-year-old.

-14. Tubing in Redbank Gorge
+14. Go Tubing in Redbank Gorge, West MacDonnell Ranges

 There’s a small swimming hole that leads to a narrow crack in the wall.
 Paddle on through it with your tubes and then clamber over the rocks that lead up to each new level.

-15. Florence Falls, Litchfield National Park
+15. See Florence Falls, Litchfield National Park

 There’s a steep staircase down to the pools passing through a lovely viewing point, and you can walk between Florence Falls and Buley Rockholes.

-16. Sunset at Ubirr, Kakadu
+16. Watch The Sunset at Ubirr, Kakadu